Escape to the Emerald Isle - Ireland | Sisterhood Womens Travel

 Today, we depart Cork for Kilkenny.

-We'll journey to Dunbrody via Lismore and the Vee Pass and Waterford.
+We'll journey to Dunbrody via Lismore and the Vee Pass.

 In Dunbrody, we'll visit the Dunbrody Famine Ship - The Dunbrody Famine Ship is a reconstruction of the original Dunbrody, built in Quebec in 1845 by Thomas Hamilton Oliver, an Irish emigrant from Co.
 Derry.
 The replica ship was launched in February 2001 by former Taoiseach, Mr Bertie Ahern and former U.S. Ambassador to Ireland, Mrs Jean Kennedy Smith.
 The magnificent vessel is now moored at New Ross quayside.
 The Visitor Experience begins with a 9-minute audio-visual presentation in the visitor centre which gives the historical background to the Great Famine, and the reason why so many people were forced to emigrate on sailing ships like Dunbrody to America in the mid-19th century.
 We will then follow in the footsteps of a group of Famine emigrants as we board the Dunbrody with our own personal ticket and explore the ship, fitted out exactly as it would be for a voyage.
 We will encounter actors, playing the role of emigrants, in their cramped quarters.
 This authentic recreation with its actors, sound effects and smells, will transport us back in time leaving a lasting impression.